DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Introduction

 \section{Introduction}

-\copyrightnotice Motion planners for automated vehicles are responsible for computing safe, physically feasible, and comfortable motions~\cite{Paden2016}.
-However, to the best of our knowledge, no universal algorithm currently exists that can safely and reliably solve the motion planning problem in all scenarios (see Sec.~\ref{sec:imperfect}).
-Therefore, it is crucial to continuously evaluate and enhance the performance of a motion planner during its development.
-A major challenge is the excessive manual effort required, which entails diagnosing the planner based on a variety of critical test scenarios and evaluation metrics.
-This process requires not only deep expertise in motion planner functionalities but also a comprehensive understanding of how various aspects of the algorithm correlate with performance.
-Furthermore, the discrepancy between the design of the algorithm and its practical implementation is another significant factor to consider.
-To address these challenges, we establish a nuanced framework that leverages the remarkable emergent abilities of large language models (LLMs) \cite{brown2020language, ouyang2022training, openai2023gpt4} to automatically provide and apply diagnostic solutions for a motion planner, which is shown in Fig.~\ref{fig:schema_general}.
+\IEEEPARstart{M}{otion} planners for automated vehicles are responsible for computing safe, physically feasible, and comfortable motions~\cite{Paden2016}.
+A major challenge is the excessive manual effort required to tune motion planners, which entails diagnosing the planner based on a variety of critical test scenarios and evaluation metrics. \copyrightnotice To address this, we establish a framework that leverages the remarkable emergent abilities of large language models (LLMs) \cite{brown2020language, ouyang2022training, openai2023gpt4} to automatically provide and apply diagnostic solutions for a motion planner {of automated vehicles}, as illustrated in Fig.~\ref{fig:schema_general}.